 Benefits of Using Terpenes

 Like essential oils used for aromatherapy, terpenes can be used on their own for therapeutic benefits.
-But you can also mix terpenes into marijuana concentrates for inhalation.

 Certain terpenes have been shown to bind to specific cannabinoid receptors, just like THC and CBD, to enhance the effect of cannabis on your body.
-Known as The Entourage Effect, the benefits of terpenes add to the effects you find using marijuana to create an even better experience.
+Known as The Entourage Effect, the benefits of terpenes add to the effects you find using marijuana/hemp to create an even better experience.

 While cannabinoids are odorless and tasteless, it’s terpenes that give each marijuana strain its unique smell and flavor profile.